 - What does this Scripture mean about who God created me to be?

 - What does this change or support about what I believe?

 Believe It Yourself

 Do you believe that the living Word of God has the power to change lives?
+Do you believe it has answers for us?
 Is the Bible an accessory to your clever lessons and programming, or did you start with the Bible and allow the power of the Gospel to lead the outcomes?
 When kids hear a lesson or leave your ministry, will they love you, your ministry, or Jesus and God’s Word most?

 There is nothing wrong with kids enjoying your ministry.
 Ultimately, when they come to a place in life when they need hope, their ability to find it in God’s Word will be very important.

 If you believe that God’s Word is THE thing that has the power to change lives, then you will start every lesson, If you believe that God’s Word is THE thing that has the power to change lives, then you will start every lesson and every moment of planning your time with kids with the thought of “How will I turn kids back to God’s Word?”

 - Read the Scripture first, multiple times, all the way through.
 Even if it’s a part of The Big God Story you feel familiar with.
 Believe that a living and active Word might have new revelation for you.

 - Measure your own literacy around the passage.
 Who was it written for?
 What did it mean to them?
 What does it teach you about God?
 What does it say to a modern audience?